-In a recent webinar, we spoke with Karen Fuller, Director of Global Market Research for the Expedia Group which includes Vrbo.
+In a recent webinar focusing on CSat tracking, we spoke with Karen Fuller, Director of Global Market Research for the Expedia Group which includes Vrbo.
 Our conversation focused on customer satisfaction (CSat) research, and the work Karen has been doing over the last 13 years to lay a strong foundation for her program.

 In these three examples, learn how she added value with CSat tracking.

 Build a flexible program to react to market shifts

 When the pandemic began, travel behavior shifted immediately, creating a seismic shift in the travel industry.
 Karen’s team at Vrbo quickly reacted by turning to the data to understand what travelers wanted in the moment, and as the pandemic wore on.
 The framework Karen had built early on gave her the flexibility to ask new questions and mine the data to deliver insights to her marketing team and Home Away customers throughout the pandemic.